Color My Text

 .

 By providing a limited set of color options, we can ensure the colored text will mix well with the rest of the text irrespective of the color theme selected by the user.
 Most of the standard Visual Studio Code color themes will choose the colors for the text that will contrast well with the editor background.
 And it prevents you from fixing all colors in the settings if you ever want to switch between Light and Dark colored themes.
-It also removes the requirement for two users sharing the rules to have the same color theme set in their respective editors.
-In short, the text colors will get updated automatically to match with the color themes.
+It also removes the requirement for two users sharing the configuration to have the same color theme set in their respective editors.
+In short, the text colors will update themselves automatically to match with the color themes.

 bold